 Public Health Mentors

 Public health mentors, assigned to you on admission to the Master of Public Health (MPH) program, are invaluable to your Applied Practice Experience (APEX).
-Your public health mentor will provide insight, guidance and encouragement as you navigate your work experience.
+Your public health mentor will provide insight, guidance and encouragement throughout the program.
+With their support, you can focus on building your public health network, turning your public health interests into tangible skills, and planning for the next steps in your career.
 You may also have the chance to learn about a particular area of public health from a top expert in the field.

 Interested in mentoring an MPH student?
 Contact the MPH program at mph@mailplus.wisc.edu.